 - Use furniture protectors under “feet” and avoid sliding furniture when moving it so you don’t scrape your floors.

-- Like other wooden floors, it’s best to keep the humidity levels in your home at 50% to minimize contraction and expansion of the eucalyptus planks.
+- Like other wooden floors, it’s best to keep the humidity levels in your home at 50% to minimize the contraction and expansion of the eucalyptus planks.